Reviews You Can Rely On

 The twin vestibules do not have zippers and are instead made of overlapping fabric that fastens in the middle with a simple button and loop enclosure.
 Dual vestibules offer great four sided weather protection.

 Like all A-frame pitched tarps, this one has openings on either side.
 These vestibules are overlapping flaps of DCF that close using a unique hooking system and don't have the added weight of a zipper, or the inherent ability to wear out and get stuck.
-When it is nice out, these flaps easily roll back, affording excellent ventilation and views, as well as convenient in and out access.
+When it is nice out, these flaps easily roll back, affording excellent ventilation and views, as well as convenient in-and-out access.
 As long as your stakeout points are secure, this tent is stable in high winds.
-That said, it's still drafty inside, much like a single wall pyramid tent where the fly doesn't reach the ground.
+That said, it's still drafty inside, much like a single-wall pyramid tent where the fly doesn't reach the ground.
 It also has two extra guy-out points, with a cord attached, in the middle of each side of the tarp for nights with heavy weather.
 Overall, we found this to be one of the best ultralight tents we tested for weather protection.

 The hooks that hold the bottom of the two vestibule flaps in place are easy to open and close.
-The tautness of hte vestibule is also easily adjusted with the line lock shown here.
+The tautness of the vestibule is also easily adjusted with the line lock shown here.

 Adaptability

-The design is non-freestanding, meaning it needs to be staked and guyed out in at least six different directions to stay standing and weatherproof.
+Adaptability is the one metric where this tent suffers, as the design is fixed.
+It is non-freestanding, meaning it needs to be staked and guyed out in at least six different directions to stay standing and weatherproof.
 Terrain choice for setup becomes a critical component of how well this tent performs.
 Ground surfaces like sand, snow, hard rock, or very shallow soil each present their challenges, most of which are precluded by using large rocks (if present), or by burying deadmen, instead of stabbing stakes into the ground.

 We tested the flex pole version of the duplex and found set up just easy, but feel the tent is less bomber in high winds when not tensioned against the two trekking poles.
 The freestanding flex upgrade is excellent for river trips where you're not likely to bring trekking poles and may often be camping in the sand.
 Additionally, this tarp can only set up one way, and so is not as adaptable as a standard tarp, which can pitch in a myriad of different patterns.